-We expect our research and development expenses to increase if research and development activities are resumed.
+As discussed above, we have terminated the vaccine programs that substantially all of our research and development historically related to.
+We do not anticipate incurring significant research and development expenses in the near future, unless we are able to resume such activities.
 Predicting the timing or cost to complete our clinical programs for future product candidates, or validation of our commercial manufacturing and supply processes is difficult and delays may occur because of many factors, including factors outside of our control, such as regulatory approvals.
 Furthermore, we are unable to predict when or if our future product candidates will receive regulatory approval with any certainty.